hannobraun/caterpillar/README.md

 The core premise of the project is the hypothesis, that interactive programming is underutilized.
-That using it as the central element the language and its tooling are built around, can make development more fun and productive.
+That using it as the central element the language and its tooling are built around, can make development more fun, productive, and intuitive.

 ## Status